Store Policies

 However to ensure everyone has properly fitting splints I also have the most generous resizing policy in the industry to cover instances when the splints received don't fit properly, only charging for the materials in cases where splints need to be remade and direct production/shipping costs, I don't charge for my time doing the work.
 Most splints are also adjustable within about a half size smaller or larger following these Adjustment Instructions.
 This allows the splints to be tweaked for a precision fit once received, as well as if needed to accommodate the swelling issues that so many of us have.

 If there is too much of a size difference for minor adjustments to correct, or if it's a type of splint that can't be adjusted (mainly hand and thumb MCP splints) they may be sent back for low cost resizing within 30 days.
 Buyer must contact for approval prior to shipping a splint back for resizing.
 While I don't charge for the work within the first 30 days, if the splint(s) need to be remade entirely (this typically only applies when splints need to be sized larger and for hand or thumb MCP splints) fees for resizing will vary depending on the splint type and metal type to cover the cost of materials, and shipping costs to send the splint(s) back to you.
 An invoice will be sent via email for the shipping cost and materials cost (if applicable) when the resize is completed and ready to ship.
-Pease keep in mind that since I sell my splints at cost to keep them affordable the bulk of the price is the cost of materials, so while it's fairly inexpensive for stainless steel and titanium, splints made from sterling silver and gold filled options can add up quick when multiple/large splints need to be remade.
+Pease keep in mind that since I sell my splints at cost to keep them affordable the bulk of the price is the cost of materials, so while it's fairly inexpensive for stainless steel and titanium, splints made from sterling silver and gold filled options may come close to the full price.

 An Important Note on Sizing